LINBIT/windrbd/README.md

 For building you need Ewdk from Microsoft and a separate Linux Box with spatch (concinelle) installed.

-You need at least version 9.7.0 of drbd-utils.
+You need a recent version of drbd-utils.
 To obtain it, do a:

 git clone --recursive https://github.com/LINBIT/drbd-utils.git